kerrygilbert/smorgasbord-sandbox/README.md

-smorgasbord
+smorgasbord-sanbox
 ===========

 Ultra simple express app loads audio files from a directory and displays them on a web page using HTML5.

-This is the first iteration.
-I will eventually break the express app part of this out into a separate repository and smorgasbord will become an npm module.
+Uses jquery-smorgasbord (https://github.com/colpanik/jquery-smorgasbord) to generate UI for audio elements.

 ###usage